rohanraja/xtrace-core/scripts/Readme.md

     1. Starts WPT server required for running WPT
     2. Copies xTrace's WPT HTML file to chromium's folder
     3. Running xTrace's WPT HTML
 4. Uploads generated xtrace.run file so that the recording is available on the server.
+The url of the recording is available in the output once the command execution completes.

 ## To run